appleseedhq/appleseed-maya/docs/source/shaders/material/as_plastic.rst

 asPlastic
 *********

-A blackbody radiator material :cite:`CGF:CGF1986` shader, with an optional glossy specular term on top, which also outputs the black body radiator color besides the output closure.
+A physically correct plastic shader, stacking a specular term on top of a diffuse substrate.

 |